canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 - Any keys in your ``~/.ssh/authorized_keys`` file on the MAAS server computer are also added to the MAAS setup.
 Again, this simplifies login.

-- The MAAS server computer's SSH server configuration is relaxed so that changed host keys do not block outgoing connections.
+- The MAAS computer's SSH server configuration is relaxed so that changed host keys do not block outgoing connections.
 This change is *insecure*, but is a practical necessity because your internal network's nodes will be redeployed regularly.
 You should keep this setting in mind